Practice-Informed, Practice-Ready: An AI security incident taxonomy: Candidate approaches to address shortcomings

-The resource allocation to AI security has accelerated in the last few years, both internally and across organizations.
-This is supported by the fact Gartner created an entirely new business sector (AI-Trust, Risk and Security Management (AI-TRiSM)) in 2023, to track growth, product and investments in these topics~\cite{joynt_what_2025}.
-Similar to adoption of zero-trust architectures, the relative maturity of AI security integration is uneven, and particularly weak between entities ~\cite{cisa_zero_2023,entrust_2024_2024}.
+General resource allocation to AI security has accelerated in the last few years, both internally and across organizations.
+For example, Gartner created an entirely new business sector (AI-Trust, Risk and Security Management (AI-TRiSM)) in 2023 to track growth, product and investments in AI security~\cite{joynt_what_2025}.
+However, zero‑trust security has been adopted unevenly across organizations.
+Similarly, the integration of AI‑specific security practices is also inconsistent and especially weak when different organizations need to work together ~\cite{cisa_zero_2023,entrust_2024_2024}.
 Zero-trust models are relatively clear, but the cost of overcoming legacy systems is a significant barrier ~\cite{cybalt_key_nodate,yeoh_zero_2023}.
-In contrast to zero-trust security, AI security is overall much earlier in the adoption curve and particular emphasis is needed to establish inter organizational best practices ~\cite{wagner2019cyber}.
-The attribution challenge detailed in Difference~\ref{sec:diffAttr}, emphasizes the technical challenges which are magnified in this context of responsibility and ownership.
-The interconnections of AI system security are a degree more intricate than software and network security because ML models are often reused from other companies~\cite{grosse2023Towards}, or data may be provided from third parties or public sources~\cite{grosse2023Towards}.
+In contrast to zero-trust security, AI security is overall much earlier in the adoption curve and particular emphasis is needed to establish inter-organizational best practices ~\cite{wagner2019cyber}.

+As we discussed in Difference~\ref{sec:diffAttr}, attributing a vulnerability in AI is especially difficult.
+Contributing factors are here that ML models are often reused from other companies~\cite{grosse2023Towards}, or data may be provided from third parties or public sources~\cite{grosse2023Towards}.
 It is thus crucial that weaknesses and vulnerabilities are communicated to avoid exploits.
-At the same time, data and models can be shared easily via pages like Huggingface, whereas legislation demanding reporting may differ across countries, increasing the difficulty for sharing information.
+At the same time, data and models can be shared easily via sites like Huggingface, whereas legislation demanding reporting may differ across countries, increasing the difficulty for sharing information.
 In such situations, companies advocate for clear legislation when it reduces their liability risk from primary corporate revenue streams, although legislation increases their bureaucratic burden~\cite{koh2024voices}.
 Still, the difficulty in defining the technical origins of a vulnerability also means that legal liability could remain unclear~\cite{hacker2023european}.